ScratchAddons/ScratchAddons/README.md

 [![](https://img.shields.io/badge/chat-on_discord-7289da.svg?style=flat-square)](https://discord.gg/R5NBqwMjNc)
 [![](https://img.shields.io/badge/website-scratchaddons.com-ff7b26.svg?style=flat-square)](https://scratchaddons.com)

-## About
+## What is Scratch Addons?

-Scratch Addons is a WebExtension (supports both Chrome and Firefox).
+Scratch Addons is a browser extension (supported on both Chrome and Firefox) that is easy to use.
 Scratch Addons' mission is to combine all existing Scratch extensions, userscripts and userstyles into a single easy-to-access place, while still letting users choose which ones to enable.

 ### What's actually an "addon"?